Feel like internal communication in your business could do with an upgrade? Here are 8 ways you can use video to level up.

 As technology evolves, it also introduces new challenges, most of which are complex.
 The complexity of the internal tool you use can cause bottlenecks, especially if your staff don’t know where to find the information they need.

-Video is a great way to address these and other complex education-related issues your organization may be facing.
+Video marketing is a great way to address these and other complex education-related issues your organization may be facing.

 For example, many organizations are adopting AI, machine learning and business analytics tools to uncover insights.
 These tools, however, are only helpful if staff know how to use them to dig deeper into data.